tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

     ```

     >**Note**: You will be prompted to enter the Azure storage account name after you run this command.
-The prompt will look like the below screenshot.
+The prompt will look like the screenshot below.

     ![This image shows the prompt to enter the Azure storage account after running the join command.](images/enterstorage.png)